 Toe deformities (contractures) come in varying degrees of severity – from slight to severe.
-The can be present in conjunction with a bunion, and develop onto a severe disfiguring foot deformity.
-Advanced cases, the toe can dislocate on top of the foot.
-Depending on your overall health, symptoms and severity of the hammer toe, the condition may be treated conservatively and/or with surgery.
+They can be present in conjunction with a bunion, and develop onto a severe disfiguring foot deformity.
+In advanced cases, the toe can dislocate on top of the foot.
+Depending on your overall health, symptoms, and severity of the hammer toe, the condition may be treated conservatively and/or with surgery.

 Non-operative Treatments for Hammer Toes

 Non-surgical methods for hammer toes (claw toes) are aimed at decreasing symptoms (i.e., pain and/or calluses) and/or limiting the progression into a larger problem.